luyug/luyug.github.io/_pages/about.md

 I am a Master of Language Technologies student at Language Technologies Institute (LTI), Carnegie Mellon University.
 I am working with professor [Jamie Callan](http://www.cs.cmu.edu/~callan/) on Boeing project.

-I am interested in information retrieval and representation learning with nerual nets.
+My research interest falls on information retrieval and representation learning with nerual nets.

 I graduated from University of Illinois at Urbana Champaign (UIUC), majoring in Computer Science.